-Ellen Degeneres’s memorable Oscar selfie turns 10 | KRDO
+Ellen DeGeneres’s memorable Oscar selfie turns 10 | KRDO

 By Alli Rosenbloom, CNN

-Degeneres managed to squeeze Streep, Bradley Cooper, Jared Leto, Angelina Jolie, Brad Pitt, Julia Roberts, Jennifer Lawrence, Kevin Spacey, Lupita Nyong’o and Channing Tatum into the frame.
+DeGeneres managed to squeeze Meryl Streep, Bradley Cooper, Jared Leto, Angelina Jolie, Brad Pitt, Julia Roberts, Jennifer Lawrence, Kevin Spacey, Lupita Nyong’o and Channing Tatum into the frame.

 Revisiting this moment, and the famous faces in it, is a time capsule.
 Some of those photographed have been working steadily ever since.
 For others – like Spacey, who was fired from “House of Cards” in 2018 amid the #MeToo movement after facing sexual misconduct allegations – things have certainly changed.